skydinseofficial/Language/README.md

   - **SGA**: The use of the [SGA format](#text-formats) (`<?text>`) only works for all languages that use a Latin alphabet (e.g. English or German).
 Some letter variations of other languages (e.g. "ç" in Turkish) will be added in the future.
 Languages that do not use the Latin alphabet at all (e.g. Russian - ru_RU) cannot be transferred to the SGA and will remain in their original form.
   - **en_XX and de_XX**: en_XX and de_XX should be meme languages, which consist of old/medieval language and funny phrases - there are no strict rules to follow as with the other languages.
 Text for en_XX and de_XX is easiest to generate with ChatGPT based on en_US/en_GB and de_DE respectively.
     - In English, the best results can be achieved with the following prompts: `"TEXT" in pilgrim english` or `"TEXT" in shakespearan english`.
 Examples: `"Your language is now set to [language]!" in pilgrim english` - Result: "Verily, thy tongue is now set to [language]!", `"Your language is now set to [language]!" in shakespearean english`- Result: "Thine language is present set to [language]!".
-    - The best German results are with the prompt `"TEXT" in old medieval German`.
+    - The best German results can be achieved with the prompt `"TEXT" in old medieval German`.
 Example: `"Your language is now set to [language]!" in Old Medieval German` - Result: "Truly, din sprahe is nu gestelt auf [language]!".
 ##
 ### __Text formats__